 The company has invested in government securities that are held to maturity designated at amortised cost.
-Interest on re-capitalisation bonds is received semi-annually at variable rate, a maximum of 15.95% and minimum of 13.5%.
+Interest on re-capitalisation bonds is received semi-annually at variable rate, a maximum of 15.95% and minimum of 12.10%.

-The Company has invested in government securities with face value of 13,367 million (2020: TZS 14,110 million) with variable maturity of maximum 25 years and minimum 15 years.
-10 government securities are pledged as securities to borrowings advanced by CRDB Bank Plc as disclosed in note 14.
+The Company has invested in government securities with face value of 15,433 million (2022: TZS 13,738 million) with variable maturity of maximum 25 years and minimum 15 years.
+8 government securities are pledged as securities to borrowings advanced by CRDB Bank Plc as disclosed in note 16 and additional 8 government securities were pledged as securities to borrowing advanced by iTrust Finance Limited - fully cleared by the company in December 2023, administrative procedures to release the securities from the iTrust Finance Limited were in progress during the year and completed subsequently.